rebcabin/tangledown/README.md

 ## What to do with Existing Code?

-Literate programming is ***not*** literate reverse engineering.
-Literate Programming is an inversion of the usual, broken process in software, which is "write the software, then go through hell to write some half-baked, inaccurate, instantly out-of-date, reverse-engineered document about what you did months and years ago!" ***NO!***

 When rewriting old code base in literate style, ***detangle*** the existing code into understandable small pieces, rearrange it, and write about it in human-understandable order.
 To run the code, use a tool like Tangledown to re-tangle the code out to executable order on disk where compilers and interpreters can pick it up and run it, even inside notebook cells.

-***Tangledown*** is a tool that extracts code from any Markdown file into executable order on the disk.

-With a new project, write the documentation *first*, fill in the code, test, revise, etc. Incrementally, interactively, using Markdown *as* your IDE.

-Write the blueprints _before_ building the house!

 ## Tangledown is Inside This Here Document, README.md

-This here document, README.md, the one you're reading right now, is, itself, a Literate Program.
-Because our documentation language is Markdown, we'll call the language of this document _Literate Markdown_.
-This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in top-down narrative style optimized for human understanding, like a mathematical theory or a story.
+***Tangledown*** is the tool that extracts code from any Markdown file into executable order on the disk.
+This here document, README.md, the one you're reading right now, is the Literate Program for Tangledown.

+Because our documentation language is Markdown, the language of this document is _Literate Markdown_.
+This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in human-understandable order, a top-down narrative style, like a story.

 `tangledown.py` pulls or ***tangles*** code out of any Markdown document, not just this here README.md that you're reading right now.
 The verb "tangle" is traditional in Literate Programming.
-You might think it should be "untangle," because the Markdown document is all tangled up from executable order, from the point of view of build tools.
+You might think it should be "untangle," because the Markdown document is all tangled up from executable order.
 But Knuth prefers the human's point of view.
-The Markdown document contains the code in the _correct_ order --- the human-understandable order.
-Build tools need the code all tangled up in executable other, which is effectively arbitrary from the human's point of view.
+The Markdown document contains the code in the _correct_, human-understandable order.

-If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files or to run code from multiple languages in one document, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
+If we need something _more_ powerful than Tangledown, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
 Markdown is good enough for Github, and thus for most of us right now.

 You can _also_ run Tangledown inside a Jupyter notebook, specifically one that is linked to this here document, README.md, the one you're reading right now.
 See [this section](#oh-my-jupytext) for more.

-### COLOPHON: Why Writing Matters

-Leslie Lamport, Turing-Award Winner, 2013, said, approximately:

-> Writing is Nature's Way of showing you how sloppy your thinking is.
-Coding is Nature's Way of showing you how sloppy your writing is.
-Testing your code is Nature's Way of showing you how sloppy your coding is.

-I once told a flock of interns that, in their first week, they would write their final report.
-After the usual gasps, eye-rolling, eyebrow-raising, and mutual "he's crazy, idn't he?" glances, I explained why:
-- If you wait till the end, you will spend the equivalent of three weeks of sleepless nights trying to remember what you did and why.
-- If you commence your research and coding without having thought it out in advance, you will have many false starts and you will waste time backtracking.
-Writing about it _first_ will force you to _think_, and thinking is good.
-- Obviously, you will revise the final report based on what you discover during research and coding.
-But revising a thought-out document is much more efficient than trying to turn weeks of disorganized, half-remembered decisions into rational discourse at the end of your term.

-So I followed my own advice and I wrote Tangledown by writing this here README.md that you're reading right now, _first_.
-I slowly, slowly put the code in, revising the documentation as necessary as I went along, and the whole thing took me less than a week of spare time.

-Writing good code is like writing mathematics.
-Good, tested code is like a proof of a theorem, like a solved jigsaw puzzle.
-Code without documentation is like a pile of equations with no prose explanation, like a house without blueprints, like a jigsaw puzzle without a box top, like Lego bricks without instructions of what to build.
-It requires expensive reverse engineering to understand it, let alone use it creatively or even just to maintain it.
-We've all experienced projects wherein the team decided it's just easier to start over from scratch than it is to understand the old code, which isn't correctly documented and is too expensive to reverse-engineer.
-From my time at Microsoft, I remember a reverse-engineering effort on Microsoft Word, intended to recover the original design of _ExtendedTextOut_ from its assembly-language source of about 20,000 lines.
-After a large team spent several months on the task, they eventually gave up and concluded it would be cheaper to write a new _ExtendedTextOut_ from scratch.

-Let's write out the engineering up-front, saving everyone the unnecessary rerverse-engineering work.

-To keep testing close to writing, to close Lamport's virtuous loop of writing, thinking, proving, we need to RUN code, bit-by-bit, in our documents.
-[Jupytext](#oh-my-jupytext) is good for that: it keeps a Markdown file and a Jupyter notebook in sync.

 ## OH MY!
 JUPYTEXT<a id="oh-my-jupytext"></a>